 Entrepreneurial Fellows Program

 The Design Horizons Entrepreneurial Fellows Program is an immersive learning journey for students passionate about entrepreneurship, innovation, design, and all forms of creativity.
 Created in partnership with the College of Arts & Media; the College of Engineering, Design and Computing; and the Business School, this program provides students an unparalleled opportunity to develop a new creative venture, establish professional networks, and build leadership skills.

-Up to 24 CU Denver students will be selected from across the university to rapidly develop entrepreneurial competency and leadership skills by completing team-based projects, working closely with professional mentors, and participating in on- and off-campus networking events.
-Student teams will identify compelling challenges, design and test solutions, and discover a viable business model for their ideas.
-Design Fellows will be able to pitch at startup events, meet regional investors in the Denver Metro region, and launch their own high-impact creative ventures.
+Up to 24 CU Denver students are selected from across the university to rapidly develop entrepreneurial competency and leadership skills by completing team-based projects, working closely with professional mentors, and participating in on- and off-campus networking events.
+Student teams identify compelling challenges, design and test solutions, and discover a viable business model for their ideas.
+Design Fellows are able to pitch at startup events, meet regional investors in the Denver Metro region, and launch their own high-impact creative ventures.

 With a focus on inclusivity, social engagement, and innovation, our goal is to empower and launch the next generation of creative industry leaders.
 Any CU Denver student can apply.
 Preference will be given to students from the College of Arts & Media; the College of Engineering, Design and Computing; and the Business School.